-- (a) Preparing for Initial Interview: Prior to conducting the initial interview, the attorney should: - 1. be familiar with the elements of each offense charged and the potential punishment; - obtain copies of relevant documents that are available, including copies of any charging documents, recommendations, and reports made by agencies concerning pretrial release, and law enforcement reports; - 3. be familiar with legal criteria for determining pretrial release and the procedures that will be followed in setting those conditions; - 4. be familiar with the different types of pretrial release conditions the court may set; and - 5. be familiar with any procedures available for reviewing the judge's setting of bail. - (b) Timing of the Initial Interview: Counsel should conduct the initial interview with the client as soon as practicable and sufficiently before any court proceeding so as to be prepared for that proceeding.
-When the client is in custody, counsel should attempt to conduct the interview within 72 hours of appointment to the case.
-The initial interview should be conducted, whenever possible, in a confidential setting. - (c) Contents of the Initial Interview: The purpose of the initial interview is both to inform the client of the charges/penalties and to acquire information from the client concerning pretrial release.
-Counsel should ensure at this and all successive interviews and proceedings that barriers to communication, such as differences in language or literacy are overcome.
-Information that counsel should consider acquiring from the client includes, but is not limited to: - the client's ties to the community, including the length of time in the community, family relationships, immigration status, and employment record and history;
+- (a) Preparing for Initial Interview: Prior to conducting the initial interview, the attorney should: - 1. be familiar with the elements of each offense charged and the potential punishment; - 2. obtain copies of relevant documents that are available, including copies of any charging documents, recommendations, and reports made by agencies concerning pretrial release, and law enforcement reports; - 3. be familiar with legal criteria for determining pretrial release and the procedures that will be followed in setting those conditions; - 4. be familiar with the different types of pretrial release conditions the court may set; and - 5. be familiar with any procedures available for reviewing the judge's setting of bail. - (b) Timing of the Initial Interview: Counsel should conduct the initial interview with the client as soon as practicable and sufficiently before any court proceeding so as to be prepared for that proceeding.
+When the client is in custody, counsel should attempt to conduct the interview no later than 72 hours after appointment to the case.
+The initial interview should be conducted, whenever possible, in a confidential setting.